 On the breeding grounds, the Connecticut Warbler is partial to brushy margins of open woods, especially wet areas such as the edges of spruce bogs and meadows.
 It seeks out similar habitat during migration, when it is found in wet thickets, overgrown ditches, swamps, cloud forest, alpine grassland, and brushy pastures.
 Its habitat preference on the winter grounds is poorly known but appears to be similar in terms of cover, though perhaps less water-associated; it has been found in woodlands, forest edge, shrubby second growth, and tropical rain forest, up to 4,200 meters (13,800 ft) elevation.

 The Connecticut Warbler, like the Blackpoll Warbler (Dendroica striata), is unusual among passerines in that it has an elliptical migration route spanning largely distinct areas in spring and fall.
 It departs the breeding grounds beginning in mid-August, with the last individuals leaving by late September in the West to early October in the South.
-Most of the population heads east to southeastern New England and then south along the Atlantic coast to Florida and through (or over) the West Indies to South America.
+Most of the population heads east to southeastern New England and then heads south to South America.
+How it got there was long a mystery until a Manitoba-based research team tracked individuals making an over-ocean flight from the U.S. Atlantic coast down to the Greater Antilles and beyond.
 The winter range, though poorly known, appears to lie entirely within the western Amazon Basin.
 Northward migration is relatively late, most individuals traversing the West Indies back to Florida; they then head northwest and up the Mississippi Valley, arriving on the breeding grounds in mid-to late May.

 Ninety-two percent of the global population of Connecticut Warblers breeds in low-elevation boreal forests of North America.
 The breeding range extends from eastern British Columbia to western Quebec and south to northern Wisconsin.
 What little information is available on the species' breeding ecology suggests that it is similar in most regards to that of its closest relatives, the MacGillivray's (O. tolmiei) and Mourning (O. philadelphia) Warblers.
 The Connecticut Warbler is seasonally monogamous and territorial, the males establishing and defending territories ranging in size from about 1/4 hectare (0.6 acres) in open forest to 1/2 hectare (1.25 acres) in closed forest, where terrestrial arthropod densities are lower.
 Nesting begins in late May in the southern part of its range and extends into August; there is only one brood per year.
 Nest observations are few because the parents walk through thick cover the last 10 to 15 meters (33-50 ft) to conceal the nest location.
 The cup nest is hidden on or near the ground and made of grasses, leaves, weed stalks, stems, rootlets, horsehairs, etc. Three to five (usually four) creamy white, speckled eggs are laid and incubated for an unknown length of time by the female alone.
 The nestling period is unknown; both parents feed the young.
 Families remain together at least two weeks after fledging, sometimes forming small flocks with other families.
 Parasitism by the Brown-headed Cowbird (Molothrus ater) has been documented but probably is infrequent.